Based on your knowledge of hair color, you may or may not know what a developer is.

 Disclaimer: I would never ever recommend using anything higher than a 40V.
 However, there is a 120-volume developer, in which you can make any other strength by diluting it.
 This sounds pretty awesome, but do keep in mind that it’s hard to obtain as most shipping companies cannot transport it.
 Sounds like something you wanna put on your head right?

-Did you learn something new about the volumes of developer and hair dye?
-Do you have any questions?
+Your Turn: Did you learn something new about the volumes of developer and hair dye?
+Do you have any questions about how it works?
 I’d love to read your feedback in the comments section below…